Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Model

 \section{Model}

-In this section, we introduce the Dynamic Probability Density Decomposition (DPDD) framework.
-DPDD leverages the spectral decomposition of the Koopman operator associated with an underlying stochastic dynamical system to construct a finite-dimensional modal representation of the density ratio \(q_t = p_t/p_s\) in the weighted Hilbert space \(L^2(p_s)\).
+In this section, we present the Dynamic Probability Density Decomposition (DPDD) framework.
+DPDD utilizes the spectral decomposition of the Koopman operator linked to an underlying stochastic dynamical system to create a finite-dimensional modal representation of the density ratio \(q_t = p_t/p_s\) within the weighted Hilbert space \(L^2(p_s)\).

-Unlike tangent-space methods such as Wasserstein Autoregression (WAR), DPDD \emph{does not} rely on the logarithmic or exponential maps of the Wasserstein manifold \(\mathcal{P}_2\).
+Unlike tangent-space methods such as Wasserstein Autoregression (WAR), DPDD does not rely on the logarithmic or exponential maps of the Wasserstein manifold \(\mathcal{P}_2\), and is thus capable of multi-dimensional cases.
+This choice circumvents several limitations associated with log/exp–based methods: (i) for multivariate cases $(d\geq 2)$ closed-form expressions for log/exp maps are typically unavailable, complicating computations; (ii) local linearization within a tangent space may overlook significant nonlinear geometric features, especially in distribution tails; and (iii) in high-dimensional or non-Gaussian contexts, numerical instability and projection bias can substantially diminish forecast accuracy.
+In contrast, DPDD directly represents dynamics in density-ratio coordinates through Koopman modes, thereby maintaining the global geometric structure without the need for repeated tangent-space transformations.
 The original formulation of DPDD was proposed by \citep{zhao2022dpdd} as a spectral surrogate for diffusion forecasting.
-However, its connection to the geometry of the Wasserstein space was not explicitly addressed.
+However, its relationship to the geometry of the Wasserstein space was not explicitly addressed.

-We begin by presenting the modal expansion of stationary density ratios, then derive the weighted EDMD estimator used to approximate the Koopman operator, and finally establish the main theoretical guarantees regarding convergence and prediction accuracy.
+We begin by presenting the modal expansion of stationary density ratios, deriving the weighted EDMD estimator used to approximate the Koopman operator, and finally establishing the main theoretical guarantees regarding convergence and prediction accuracy.